Epistemic Reject Option Prediction

 Bayesian $Q_B(x,D)$ and the epistemic $Q_E(x,D)$ reject-option predictors are designed for scenarios with finite training data $D$.
-Both follow a similar structure (see~\equ{equ:TotalRejectBL} and~\equ{equ:OptEpistRejOptPred}): they use the Bayesian predictor $H_B(x,D)$ as the base predictor, but they differ in the uncertainty measure used to decide whether to accept or reject a prediction.
-The Bayesian reject-option predictor relies on the total uncertainty $T(x,D)$, while the epistemic reject-option predictor uses the epistemic uncertainty $E(x,D)$.
+Both have a similar structure: they use the optimal Bayesian predictor $H_*(x,D)$ as the base predictor, but they differ in the uncertainty measure used to decide whether to accept or reject a prediction.
+The Bayesian reject-option predictor relies on the total uncertainty $T_*(x,D)$, while the epistemic reject-option predictor uses the epistemic uncertainty $E_*(x,D)$.
 Table~\ref{tab:Summary} presents specific instances of the Bayesian and epistemic reject-option predictors for three commonly used loss functions: quadratic loss, 0/1 loss, and cross-entropy loss.

-To clarify the relationship between the uncertainties used by the two approaches, we introduce a third quantity:
+To clarify the relationship between the uncertainties used by the two approaches, let us introduce a third quantity:

-Recall that the conditional risk $r^*(x) = \EE_{y \sim p(y \mid x)}[\ell(y, h^*(x))]$, used by the aleatoric reject-option predictor, represents the aleatoric uncertainty under the true data-generating distribution $p(x,y)$.
-By comparison, the expression for $A(x,D)$ in Equation~\equ{equ:AleatorUncertainty} gives the expected conditional risk under the posterior over parameters given the data $D$.
-Thus, $A(x,D)$ can be interpreted as the aleatoric uncertainty in input $x$, estimated from the available data.
+Recall that the conditional risk $a_*(x) = \EE_{y \sim p(y \mid x)}[\ell(y, h^*(x))]$, used by the aleatoric reject-option predictor, represents the true aleatoric uncertainty under the true data-generating distribution $p(x,y)$.
+By comparison, the expression for $A_*(x,D)$ in~\equ{equ:AleatorUncertainty} gives the expected conditional risk under the parameter posterior $p(\theta\mid D)$.
+Thus, $A_*(x,D)$ can be interpreted as the expected value of the aleatoric uncertainty in $x$ given the training set $D$, instead of the true parameters $\theta$.
 The decomposition (following from~\equ{equ:AleatorUncertainty})

 highlights a key distinction between the proposed epistemic and Bayesian reject-option predictors.
-The epistemic predictor makes its accept-reject decisions based solely on epistemic uncertainty $E(x,D)$, whereas the Bayesian predictor uses the total uncertainty $T(x,D)$, which combines both aleatoric $A(x,D)$ and epistemic $E(x,D)$ components.
+The epistemic predictor makes its accept-reject decisions based solely on epistemic uncertainty $E_*(x,D)$, whereas the Bayesian predictor uses the total uncertainty $T_*(x,D)$, which combines both aleatoric $A_*(x,D)$ and epistemic $E_*(x,D)$ components.

 \begin{example} Consider the setting of Example~\ref{example:BLregression}.
 The three types of the uncertainties decompose as follows: